matthw/ctf/flare-on_10/ch12/README.md

 ![fixed](pics/fixed.png)

-Rinse and repeat, all it took was some clicky clicky during session a 20mins train ride from work to home while chatting with a friend, not the end of the world...
+Rinse and repeat, all it took was a clicky clicky session during a 20mins train ride from work to home while chatting with a friend, not the end of the world...

 ## 4. Going for the flag